martes, 10 de mayo de 2011

 A) Procedures of exclusion

 1) Prohibition.
 The subject matter of discourse may be forbidden; so may the speaker, or the occasion.
 E.g. sexuality and politics are often forbidden.
-But they proliferate thorugh discourse, instead of becoming extinguished.
+But they proliferate through discourse, instead of becoming extinguished.
 Discourse is also an object of desire, a power to get hold of, not just a medium.

 2) Division of discourses, or rejection.
 Such is the opposition between madness and reason.
 The discourse of madness is rejected, taken as noise, but it has a strange circulation: the "wise madman" was given a say only on the stage.
 Today the same division is played otherwise, filtered through the discourse of psychoanalysis, etc.